 This image is heavily processed on colors obviously.
 I was looking for a monochrome and dark finish.
 I had started with a black and white conversion and added a blue tint to the darker tones by using split-toning afterwards.

 Also I have increased overall and local contrast quite a lot by decreasing luminance of the original blue tones.
 By further burning the outer areas of the image and dodging details in the center the attention goes to the peak while the blown clouds create a rough and dramatic atmosphere.

 From this perspective you would usually see the cable car going to the top of Mt.
 Zugspitze from the Austrian side of the mountain range.
 To focus on the mountain and to get rid of man-made structures I cloned out the cables while the summit station was already covered by the clouds.

 Camera: Nikon D500 (1.5 crop APS-C)

 Focal length: 175mm (approx. 260mm @full-frame)

 Taken on tripod

 Here is another composition in portrait format showing more of the scene with the same post-processing applied.
-In this frame I liked the zig-zag line created by the ridge starting in the bottom-left corner followed by the blown clouds surrounding the peak ending in the top-left corner.
+In this composition I like the zig-zag or s-curve created by the ridge line starting in the bottom-left corner followed by the blown clouds surrounding the peak and ending in the top-left corner.